TL;DR

 5. Train Recruiters And Hiring Managers

 Provide practical training on cultural hiring norms, legal requirements and inclusive selection.
+Also, provide access to language learning apps so your employess can learn the local languages such as Chinese or French a bit.
 Offer interview guides in local languages and coach hiring managers on unconscious bias.
 Recruiters must know how to use multilingual recruitment solutions and when to consult local experts.
-Refer to how to conduct effective multilingual interviews globally for best practices on training and interviews.
+Refer to our blog on how to conduct effective multilingual interviews globally for best practices on training and interviews.

 6. Measure, Iterate And Scale